syncfusion-content/fileformat-docs/File-Formats/XlsIO/Charts/Chart-Data-Labels.md

 # Chart Data Labels in Excel document

 Data Labels on a chart make it easier to understand.
 They show important information about the lines or points on the chart.
-Using DocIO, you can **customize the data labels in the chart**.
+Using XlsIO, you can **customize the data labels in the chart**.

 ## Enable Data Labels in Chart